Wizard

 Necromancy

-Dread Necromancy.
 You add the animate dead spell to your spellbook if it is not there already and you always have it prepared.
-When you cast animate dead, you can target one additional corpse or pile of bones, creating another zombie or skeleton, as appropriate.
+Undead creatures you create with your spells can add your Intelligence modifier to its damage rolls instead of its Strength or Dexterity.

 Transmutation

-Shapechanger.
-You learn the alter self and shape self as wizard spell and can cast them without expending a spell slot as a bonus action.
+You learn the alter self and shape self as wizard spells and can cast these spells as a bonus action without expending a spell slot.
+If you cast alter self with a spell slot or shape self as a ritual, you can target a willing creature you ‘touch’ instead of casting the spell on yourself.

-When you cast shape self with this feature, you retain your ability to talk.
+When you cast shape self, the target also retains the ability to talk.

 School master